javascriptfightclub/jsdoc-react-proptypes/README.md

 ],
 ```

+You will know what I'm talking about, because you are using jsdoc.
+If you are not using jsdoc, then I'm not sure I'd recommend it, but it works better than not having it I guess.

 ## Dev

 If you want to dev this then I welcome it.
 Also I'm truly sorry.
 You'll know what I mean.

-`npm run build` to build.
+ - `npm run build` to build.
-`npm run dev` to build automatically with watching.
+ - `npm run dev` to build automatically with watching.
-`npm run test` to run all the tests.
+ - `npm run test` to run all the tests.
-Bulk of the logic is in `src/plugin`.
+ - Bulk of the logic is in `src/plugin`.

 ## License